Alvinato/ProjectVisualizer/README.md

 Requirements
 ------------
 1. Must have FireFox 33+
-2. Run code on MAC OSX and Ubuntu 14.04 (NOT WINDOWS)
+2. Run code on MAC OS X and Ubuntu 14.04
+	a.
+Code dependant on UNIX commands, so no Windows.
+	b.
+Unable to test on Undergrad account as I was unable to install pylint
 3. Have Python 2 (2.7.6+)
 4. Steps assume that python package manager (pip) is installed